EliorL/password_manager/README.md

 - Copy to Clipboard: Conveniently copy passwords to the clipboard for seamless login.

 #### How to Run:
-Ensure you have Python installed on your system.
+Ensure you have Python installed on your system and tkinter module.